Dreaming Days

 Dreaming Days (Verträumte Tage) is a 1951 French-West German drama film directed by Emil-Edwin Reinert and starring Aglaja Schmid, O.W.
 Fischer and Axel von Ambesser.
 The film is based on a short story by Vicki Baum.
 It was shot at the Bavaria Studios in Munich and the Joinville Studios in Paris.
 The film's sets were designed by the art director Georges Wakhévitch.
 Location shooting took place around Mittenwald, Lautersee, Garmisch-Partenkirchen and Kreuzeck.
-A separate French version The Red Needle was also made, with different actors.
+A separate French version, The Red Needle, was also made, with different actors.

 Synopsis

 Maja Berger is staying in the Bavarian Alps to recover her health.
 She is visited occasionally by her husband but is deeply lonely.
 Then she encounters Florian, a young doctor, who is mountaineering in the district.
-They fall in love agree to run away together but before he leaves he wants to climb a particular peak one last time.
-Having made a successful ascent he is caught in a violent storm on the way down and is killed.
+They fall in love and plan to elope.
+Before he leaves he wants to climb a particular peak one last time.
+Having made a successful ascent, he is caught in a violent storm on the way down and is killed.